 101.697 Electronic transmission of election materials.-The Department of State shall determine whether secure electronic means can be established for receiving ballots from overseas voters.
-If such security can be established, the department shall adopt rules to authorize a supervisor of elections to accept from an overseas voter a request for a vote-by-mail ballot or a voted vote-by-mail ballot by secure facsimile machine transmission or other secure electronic means.
+If such security can be established, the department shall adopt rules to authorize a supervisor of elections to accept from an overseas voter a request for a vote-bymail ballot or a voted vote-by-mail ballot by secure facsimile machine transmission or other secure electronic means.
 The rules must provide that in order to accept a voted ballot, the verification of the voter must be established, the security of the transmission must be established, and each ballot received must be recorded.
-History.-s.
-50, ch.
-2001-40; s.
-51, ch.
-2005-277; s.
-32, ch.
-2016-37.